 Exfoliate in winter

 Did you know that dead cells block moisture?
-Exfoliation is, therefore, necessary to remove the dead cell barrier and even skintone in winter.
+Exfoliation is, therefore, necessary to remove the dead cell barrier and even skintone this winter 2021.
 Skin cells dehydrate and dry out quickly when exposed to temperature extremes - cold air outside and dry heat indoors.

 Exfoliation is a way to buff away dead cells so new cells can take their place without obstruction.
 You may want to try out the Obagi CRX System C- Exfoliating Day Lotion to slough off dead, dull skin, and remove surface skin cell buildup.
 The lotion is one of your best options for harsh winter revealing softer, smoother-looking skin, without stripping it of its essential oils.